When you see a stately old building in a vintage postcard, do you wonder (with furrowed brow) if the building still stands?

 For years the building has been listed in the National Register of Historic Places as part of the Washington Street-Monument Circle Historic District.
 However, that did not prevent the ravages of more than 10 years’ neglect and vacancy.
 The building’s downfall began in 1992, when anchor tenant Indiana Insurance vacated 10 floors and moved to the suburbs.
 The last remaining tenants departed by 2000.
 The ensuing economic and ownership complexities left fans of the old building concerned for its future until 2012 when it was acquired by a local firm willing to repurpose the building for this century.

 Construction is underway and expected to conclude in mid-2014.

-Do tell: What are your memories of the Consolidated Building (Lemcke Annex)?
+Please share your memories of the Consolidated Building (Lemcke Annex) in the comments below!